streamlinecoreinitiative/judaismonline1-hostgator/README.md

    python daily_post.py
    ```

 The application uses a SQLite database (`site.db`) created automatically on first run.
+Open `http://127.0.0.1:5000/admin/` while the app is running to generate blog posts or
+courses via the simple admin interface.

 ## Deployment to GitHub Pages